What’s a Good Dental Insurance Plan? Key Factors to Consider

 Group vs Individual Plans

-• Government programs like Medicaid and CHIP
+• Government Programs: Such as Medicaid and CHIP (Children’s Health Insurance Program).

 The Bottom Line

-• Fits comfortably in your budget
+• Fit comfortably within your budget.

 Does Delta Dental Cover Braces